qut-dmrc/encrypt_all_the_things/presentation.md

 ## unencrypted communication

-Iranian protester communicates via iMessage but message gets sent via SMS service
+communication with protesters in an authoritarian surveillance state via iMessage but message gets sent via SMS service

 ----

 ## unencrypted devices

-interview with journalist in Turkey with 'off-the-record' content on unencrypted Android phone gets confiscated at the airport before leaving the country.
+interview with journalist in country opressing the press with 'off-the-record' content on unencrypted Android phone gets confiscated at the airport before leaving the country.

 Note:
 * even if something similar might have happened, all examples are made up
+* also: Felix's stolen hard drive
 * 15 minutes in!

 ---